dominikzorgnotti/tce-demo-appliance/README.md

 ## Good to know

+- After the initial deployment of the appliance, the installer will continue to run for one or two minutes.
 - Once you select DHCP, the appliance will use the DHCP specified DNS server and ignore any values provided in the input field during deployment

 ## Known Issues